Florida Trip Permit

 Florida Trip Permit is to allow any vehicle to operate in Florida which is not registered under IRP by any other jurisdiction other than Florida.
 The IRP Trip Permit can be obtained through any one of the various wire service companies listed in Florida IRP Manual at a cost of $30 and is valid for ten days.
 Out-of-state carriers must have a Trip Permit to enter the Florida.
 Florida-based carriers with no IRP registration and wants to travel in other jurisdiction must contact either that jurisdiction or register the vehicle under IRP in Florida.

-A Hunter Permit is a limited permit which may be obtained by an owner-operator not operating as a lessor, allowing a carrier to move a vehicle with a registered gross weight not in excess of the empty weight of the vehicle.
-This permit is valid for 10 days through various wire services.
-The original Hunter Permit must be carried in the vehicle described; duplicates or photocopies are not acceptable.
-Florida will recognize a valid Hunter Permit issued by another jurisdiction and other jurisdictions will recognize a valid Florida Hunter Permit.
+A Hunter Permit is a limited permit got by an owner-operator who is not a lessor, allows the movement of an unloaded vehicle with no current registration.
+This permit can be obtained from various wire services and is valid for 10 days.
+The original Hunter Permit must be carried in the vehicle and the duplicates or photocopies are not accepted.
+Florida recognizes a valid Hunter Permit issued by another jurisdiction and the other jurisdictions recognizes a valid Florida Hunter Permit.

-For more information on obtaining a Florida Temporary Fuel Permit see the Florida IFTA manual.
+To get a Florida Temporary Fuel Permit, see the Florida IFTA manual.